In this guide, we will take a look at SLI and tell you which games we feel make the best use of this engine developed by

 Arguably, the golden age of SLI support was around the time when the Nvidia 900 series was all the rage around 2015-2016.
-The relative affordability of these GPUs made SLI a far more accessible technology.
+The relative affordability of these GPUs made SLI a far more accessible technology back then.

 For example, SLI is a good tech for those with the finances to build a state-of-the-art dual RTX setup or those who are avid partakers in older games, say World of Warcraft, and can get their hands on two GTX 980s or GTX 970s.

 Best Games That Support SLI

 With the above in mind, a wealth of games support SLI and do so extremely well.
-In these cases, SLI genuinely improves the visual quality of the game, especially at higher resolutions – notably 4K.
+In these cases, SLI genuinely improves the visual quality of the game, especially at higher resolutions — notably 4K.

-Recent heavy hitters such as Call of Duty: Black Ops 4 have SLI support and a dedicated profile, but the results are unsatisfactory with stutters, frame loss, and overall a much more jagged experience compared to using a single card.
+Recent heavy hitters such as Call of Duty: Black Ops 4 have SLI support and a dedicated profile, but the results are unsatisfactory.
+Players complain about stutters, frame loss, and overall a much more jagged experience compared to using a single card.

 The Witcher 3: Wild Hunt